-Radius Children & Youth Services – SAFE-T Workhops
+Radius Children & Youth Services Expressive Arts Group

-The Gardiner hosts a twelve week ceramic arts group for children and youth who have experienced interfamilial sexual abuse.
-The group combines elements of art therapy, mindfulness practice, ceramics, community development, education and social justice with a goal of breaking silence that has traditionally surrounded sexual abuse.
+The Gardiner hosts a twelve-week ceramic arts group for children and youth who have experienced interfamilial sexual abuse.
+The group combines elements of art therapy, mindfulness practice, ceramics, community development, education, and social justice with the goal of breaking the silence that has traditionally surrounded sexual abuse.
 It empowers children and youth to share their stories through the creation of ceramic sculptures while they heal and navigate through difficult experiences.
 The workshops culminate in an exhibition of artwork that is open for public viewing.

 Toronto Community Hepatitis C Program

-The project Recruiting Allies Through Clay: Artists and Communities Co-Creating Equitable Access to High Quality Hepatitis C Virus Care was created for a group of vulnerable people that is often pushed to the margins of society.
-Participants create a clay self-portrait on four clay tiles; two of their tiles will be contributed to a group wall mural and the remaining two they will keep.
+The project Recruiting Allies Through Clay: Artists and Communities Co-Creating Equitable Access to High Quality Hepatitis C Virus Care was created for a group of vulnerable individuals that is often pushed to the margins of society.
+Participants create a clay self-portrait on four clay tiles; two of their tiles contributr to a group wall mural and the remaining two they keep.
 At the completion of the session, participants collaborate together to design an opening night art exhibit.

 1 Dr. Elaine Argyle, “Creative Practice in a Group Setting,” Journal of Mental Health and Social Inclusion 19 (3), July 2015.